ibexa/documentation-user/docs/personalization/use_cases.md

 - Several eCommerce websites operating under different brands

-To get independent results for different websites, you must [set up](enable_personalization.md) and [configure](configure_personalization.md) the service separately for each of these sites.
+To get independent results for different websites, you must [set up](enable_personalization.md) and [configure](configure_personalization.md) the service separately for each of these websites.